HackUCF/plinko.horse/index.markdown

     <img src="/assets/hpcc0_section1.jpg" />
   </div>
   <div class="right-container">
-    <h3>Horse Plinko is a beginner-friendly event.
+    Horse Plinko is a beginner-friendly event.
 We work on a “low skill floor, high skill ceiling” basis.
-New players should feel challenged but not overwhelmed, and experienced players should have a chance to show off their skills.</h3>
+New players should feel challenged but not overwhelmed, and experienced players should have a chance to show off their skills.
   </div>
 </div>

 <div class="container container-rev">
   <div class="left-container">
-    <h3>Horse Plinko gives players practical cybersecurity experience.
-We focus on skills that are useful in the industry (Linux/Windows system administration, SIEM and firewall management, best practices, and more) and strive to reward players for doing the basics consistently and thoroughly.</h3>
+  Horse Plinko gives players practical cybersecurity experience.
+We focus on skills that are useful in the industry (Linux/Windows system administration, SIEM and firewall management, best practices, and more) and strive to reward players for doing the basics consistently and thoroughly.
   </div>
   <div class="right-container">
     <img src="/assets/hpcc0_section2.jpg" />